rlee0525/TechnicalConceptsForInterviews/README.md

-# Technical Concepts
+# Technical Concepts For Interviews

 - Architecture (The Basics)
 - Choosing Database (RDBMS vs. NOSQL)
 - What is HTTP?
-# technical-concepts-for-interviews
-# TechnicalConceptsForInterviews